At a Glance

 A day in the life of a Specialist Speech and Language Therapist will involve:

-• Taking a trauma informed approach to clinical work.
-You’ll work with a small caseload of pupils who will have varying Learning, Communication, sensory processing, and social interaction needs.
-You’ll be able to do this through 1-2-1 support, classroom work and group sessions.
+Taking a trauma informed approach to clinical work.
+You’ll work with a small caseload of pupils who will have varying Social, Emotional and Mental Health needs, Learning disabilities and Autism.
+You’ll be able to do this through 1:1 support, classroom work and group sessions.

-• Taking an active role in the admissions process for new pupils, including helping to write pen portraits.
+Taking an active role in the admissions process for new pupils.

-• Administration.
+Administration.
 Whilst doing all your great work with the pupils, we’ll need you to keep their records up to date and carry out all the administrative tasks you’d expect to come with this role.
+Don’t worry though, our term-time has 42 weeks, allowing you the space to do this without it impacting the time you spend with the pupils.

 To be a successful Specialist Speech and Language Therapist, you’ll need:

-• A recognised Degree in Speech and Language Therapy, along with HCPC Registration and membership with the Royal College of Speech and Language.
+A recognised Degree in Speech and Language Therapy, along with HCPC Registration and membership with the Royal College of Speech and Language Therapists.

 In return for your time, you’ll get:

-• Wellbeing Support – Your wellbeing is always our priority.
+Wellbeing Support – Your wellbeing is always our priority.
 You’ll have access to mental health and wellbeing support.
-On top of this, our therapies team offers a monthly confidential check in clinic, and group reflective practice sessions.
+On top of this, our therapies team offers a six weekly confidential check in clinic, and group reflective practice sessions.

 Please note that as part of our safer recruitment processes, successful applicants will be subject to pre-employment checks including an enhanced disclosure and barring service (DBS) check, and online and social media checks, and reference validation.